Typography and Illustration from Sebastian Lester

 Amazing Typographic Illustration from Alex Trochut

-Posted in 04.
-Typography, Illustration by DRAlex Trochut is an incredibly talented artist, typographer and illustrator who has been setting the design world alight for the last few years.
+Posted in Illustration, Typography by Design RobotAlex Trochut is an incredibly talented artist, typographer and illustrator who has been setting the design world alight for the last few years.
 Based in Barcelona, Spain, he works with a huge range of companies both large and small, from across the world.
 Read more »

 Beautiful tilt-shift stop animation videos from Keith Loutit